openshift/svt/storage/mongodb/README.md

 If necessary adapt **external_vars.yaml** to correspond specific test needs

+If wanting to use the latest mongo version, set the **MONGODB_VERSION** to **latest** and the mongodb.sh will find the latest version and overwrite the external_vars file.

 This example will allocate **1024Mi** RAM for MongoDB pod, run YCSB with 10,20 threads, execute **workloada** , run 10 iterations with
 **recordcount=1000** , **operationcount=1000**
 Storage used for Mongodb pod will be carved from storageclass with name **gluster-storage** and size of PVC will be  **10Gi** YCSB **uniform** distribution will be used and 10 test projects will be created

+You can delete the **STORAGE_CLASS_NAME** from the external_vars.yaml if you want to use the default storage class; if you want to set a specific storage class you can set it in the yaml

 It is also possible to execute test with various values for memory for MongoDB pod all in one run, eg.